 1) Pani Puri

-Though Pani puri is famous as street food, you can find it being served in street as well as in restaurants too.
+Though Pani puri is famous as street food, you can find it being served in the street as well as in restaurants too.
 Pani puri has become a beloved dish among vegetarians and vegans due to its spicy and tangy taste.

-When you put a single piece of pani puri in your mouth, you will experience a carnival of spices that will excite your taste buds making you crave for more.
+When you put a single piece of pani puri in your mouth, you will experience a carnival of spices that will excite your taste buds making you crave more.

 Chatpate is a spicy vegetarian food item that originated as street food.
 You can find various outlets around Kathmandu that serve chatpate.

-Chatpate is a mixture of spices with vegetables like onion, potato, tomato, coriander, beans, lemon put into raw noodles, and beaten rice.
+Chatpate is a mixture of spices with vegetables like onion, potato, tomato, coriander, beans, and lemon put into raw noodles, and beaten rice.

 It is usually enjoyed during lunch with friends and families.
 They even prefer eating at picnics, gatherings, etc. So, chatpate is suitable for vegetarians and vegans who love eating spicy foods.